Zengxiang-Zhao/zengxiang-zhao.github.io/docs/python.md

 ### use glob to search specific files in specific depth

 If you don't care about the depth of the dictionary, then you can use `pathlib.Path.rglob(pattern)` to search the files.
-But the problem is that when the file or path has a long time, this method will generate error.
+But the problem is that when the file or path has a long name, this method will generate error.
 Another method is to use glob to search the files with a specific depth in the dictionary.
 Show as below.

 ```python